Poster

 In research and drug discovery for neurological disease, patient-derived induced pluripotent stem cells (iPSCs) offer the possibility to generate in vitro models that can recapitulate relevant human disease phenotypes.
 However, conventional human iPSC (hiPSC) differentiation protocols are often lengthy, inconsistent, and difficult to scale.

-To overcome these problems, we developed a proprietary gene targeting strategy (opti-oxTM) that enables highly controlled expression of transcription factors to rapidly reprogram hiPSCs into defined somatic cell types.
+To overcome these problems, we developed a proprietary gene targeting strategy (opti-ox) that enables highly controlled expression of transcription factors to rapidly reprogram hiPSCs into defined somatic cell types.
 CRISPR-Cas9 genetic engineering was used to introduce a 50 CAG repeat expansion in the huntingtin (HTT) gene of the opti-ox enabled parental cell line to generate a Huntington’s disease model.

 This scientific poster shows data validating both the genotype and phenotype of these cells, including gene and protein expression profiles, and electrophysiological analysis in comparison to an isogenic control.